jedubz/daily-coding-problem/problems_0_99/problem_3/README.md

   <dd>The running time of an algorithim increases linearly with the size of the input.
 The time complexity is O(n).</dd>

   <dt>Constant Space</dt>
-  <dd>Memory used in an algorithim does not depends on the size of the input.</dd>
+  <dd>Memory used in an algorithim does not depend on the size of the input.</dd>
 </dl>

 ### Rules: